 Brandon West is a PhD student in the English Department at the University of Kentucky.
 His dissertation investigates identity (re)formation in gothic fiction, both literature and film.
 He is the author of At the Edge of Existence: Liminality in Horror Cinema since the 1970s, and he is writing a second monograph with the tentative title Revulsion, Repetition, and Revenge: The Problem of Sexual Violence in Contemporary Horror Cinema.

-NRFTS article “Murky Waters: Loch Ness and Herzogian Notions of Truth” forthcoming in 2023
+West’s article “Murky Waters: Loch Ness and Herzogian Notions of Truth” is forthcoming in NRFTS

 Abbott, S and L. Jowett (eds.).
 2021.
 Global TV Horror.
 Cardiff: University of Wales Press.